 To create a Unix-based slave, click on the New Node button as we mentioned above.
-This will prompt you to enter the name of your slave, and its type (see Figure 11-2).
+This will prompt you to enter the name of your slave, and its type (see Figure 11.2, "Creating a new slave node").
 At the time of writing, only "dumb slaves" are supported out of the box; "dumb" slaves are passive beasts, that simply respond to build job requests from the master node.
 This is the most common way to set up a distributed build architecture, and the only option available in a default installation.

-Jenkins Jenkins " nodes 🖳 search 👔 🧿 John log d
+Jenkins 🧟 search 👔 John log ou

+Jenkins " nodes

-A Back to Dashboard Node name slave-1
+Back to Dashboard Node name slave-1

-💥 Manage Jenkins 💿 Dumb Slave
+💥 Manage Jenkins • Dumb Slave

 New Node Adds a plain, dumb slave to Jenkins.
 This is called "dumb" because Jenkins doesn't provide higher level of integration with these slaves, such as dynamic provisioning.
-Select this type if no other slave types apply - for example such as when you

-X Configure are adding a physical computer, virtual machines managed outside Jenkins, etc.
+Select this type if no other slave types apply - for example such as when you are adding a physical computer, virtual machines managed outside Jenkins, etc.

+Configure Configure

+OK

 Build Queue OK

-No builds in the queue.

-Figure 11-2.
+Figure 11.2.
 Creating a new slave node

 In this screen, you simply need to provide a name for your slave.
-When you click on OK, Jenkins will let you provide more specific details about your slave machine (see Figure 11-3).
+When you click on OK, Jenkins will let you provide more specific details about your slave machine (see Figure 11.3, "Creating a Unix slave node").